 - General Liability Client Successes

 Our attorneys represent many public and private property owners, operators and managers in premises liability and negligence claims based on allegations of dangerous conditions, falling merchandise, inadequate security, excessive force and various building code violations.
 Such claims involve damages in common areas, elevators and elsewhere.
-We also represent Indian Tribes, residential landlords and hotel owners and operators in cases involving injuries suffered by tenants and guests on premises.
+We also represent Native American tribes, residential landlords and hotel owners and operators in cases involving injuries suffered by tenants and guests on premises.

 Americans with Disabilities Act (ADA) compliance litigation has become a major concern for businesses operating in the State of California.
 Plaintiffs often seek out large and small business establishments to pursue in litigation over alleged violations of the ADA.
 Since even very minor and technical “violations” of the ADA and comparable California statutes such as The Unruh Civil Rights Act can subject defendants to statutory minimum penalties and exposure to attorneys fees, defendants in ADA actions must approach each matter with a keen understanding of the law and the economic realities of litigation.